 - Plan user groups and access

 - Plan the implementation of any items which cannot be migrated

 - Plan the QA and UAT

 - Plan some time for authors to make CX enhancements given their new toolset

 - Plan the Go Live activities

-Quality Analyze the migrated system to ensure a successful migration.
+Perform a quality assessment of the migrated system to ensure a successful migration.

-- QA the migrated websites, various functionalities and areas
+- QA the migrated websites, various functionalities, and areas

 - QA the content authoring